 As a leader having efficient and effective meetings is crucial to running a successful business.
-Meetings that aren’t productive are a waste of valuable time and cost the company money.
+Group meetings that aren’t productive are a waste of valuable time and cost the company money.

 Have you ever been in a meeting, and there is at least one person or all attendees that have nothing positive to say about anything?

 I remember one day I finally snapped in a meeting.
-My leader wasn’t listening and talked over me while trying to explain why my team needed some technical help.
+My leader wasn’t listening and talked over me while explaining why my team needed some technical help.
 So I started raising my voice over my leader.
 I was so upset with myself.
 That day, I realized this isn’t for me, and I didn’t particularly appreciate pushed to respond that way.
 I knew that this was the norm for the group, always trying to one-up, and I didn’t want to play anymore.
 I started putting my exit plan into action; it was time to remove myself from working there.